hannesgnann-hub/easyalias/mac_src/docs/ARCHITECTURE.md

 - `config.json` as the data source for the UI
 - `aliases.zsh` as the generated shell file

+Deleting an alias calls `move_alias_to_trash`.
+The backend removes it from the active config and generated shell file, records its deletion time in `trash.json`, and purges entries older than 30 days whenever Trash is loaded.
+Restore regenerates the active files; permanent deletion and `empty_trash` cannot be undone.

+Portable backup commands use a versioned EasyAlias JSON format.
+Export includes only selected aliases.
+Import first validates the file, rejects unsupported or oversized input, then lets the user choose which entries to merge.
+Matching alias names are replaced only when selected.

 `scan_zshrc_import` ignores the first-start marker, scans `~/.zshrc` again, filters names already managed by EasyAlias, and returns the remaining candidates for the header import dialog.
 It does not modify alias lines.